akhi9550/TODO-Microservice/ReadMe.md

 - **JWT**: For secure user authentication.
 - **Swagger**: For API documentation, making it easier for developers to understand and use the API.
 - **Containerization**: Docker for containerizing microservices

+## Getting Started

+To run the project locally, you can follow these steps:

+1. Clone the repository.
+2. Set up your environment with the required dependencies, including Golang, PostgreSQL and Docker.
+3. Configure your environment variables (e.g., database credentials).
+4. Build and run the project.